Halloween-themed treats.

 • Notifies families that tuition and supplies fee refunds will come from the instructor.

-• Ask the Finance Director to check to see if any invoices need to be adjusted or refunds recorded.
+• Ask our Finance Director to check to see if any invoices need to be adjusted or refunds recorded.

 6. Assists instructors with the setup of their website accounts.

-7. Ensures instructor profiles are complete and up to date.
+7. Works with our Instructor Liaison instructor profiles are complete and up to date.

 8. Connects with families who are not registered for courses.

-9. Updates the Executive Volunteers regularly (weekly or so) on the status of class registrations.
+9. Updates the Leadership Team regularly (weekly or so) on the status of class registrations.

 • Identifies classes are in danger of cancellation due to low enrollment.